 On the 3rd and 5th Sunday of the month, shooters gather at the 200-yard rifle range.
 The main gate will be opened at 8:00 am.
-Using rifles of a time around the latter half of the 1800’s, we compete with single shot and lever guns.
+Using rifles of a time around the latter half of the 1800’s, we compete with single-shot and lever guns.
 Any cartridge developed before 1896 will qualify.
 The usual ones are the .45-70 (and the rest of the .45-) .40-65, .38-55, .32-40, .25-20, and others.
 Lead bullets only.
 No gas checks.
 Single shot or lever guns of the time period or replicas thereof.
-There are some black powder shooters among us.
 We enjoy shooting the guns and powder of yesteryear and you will find that some of the rifles are amazingly accurate with BP as are some with smokeless powder.

 Our targets are paper and steel, all at 200-yards.
 We shoot from the bench using “bench sticks” for a rest.
 The bench sticks are usually one board with an additional two more boards that form and are capable of a scissoring action to adjust to the correct height.
 The scissor boards are usually 2” X 1”.
 We fire two strings of 15 rounds each.
 We then rotate the shooters after each string until all have fired the two relays.
 There is a $15 fee to shoot in the match.

-Categories: Iron sights – targets will be 15” and 12” steel disks.
-Scope – targets will be 8” steel disks.
+Categories: Iron sights – targets will be 12” steel disks.
+Scope (scopes must be external adjust only; no modern scopes.) – targets will be 8” steel disks.
 Both categories will also shoot a 12” paper target.

 Match Day Procedures